Sexual assault in the United States military: Statistics

 In 2011, an alleged victim of sexual assault sued the sitting Secretary of Defense and the former Secretary of Defense in the United States District Court for the Eastern District of Virginia.
 She was seeking money damages on the theory that their department had failed to protect her from her assailant.
 The Court dismissed the claim on grounds that without congressional invitation, the courts have little authority to intervene in military affairs because under Article I, Section 8 of the Constitution, regulation of the military is the responsibility of Congress; Congress had not invited the courts to allow lawsuits against its armed forces, and so the lawsuit was dismissed.
 Those who were offended by the dismissal of the case criticized the court and claimed the decision had labeled sexual assault an "occupational hazard" in the armed forces.
 The decision of the court has no such language in it.

-Sexual assault cases continue to provide lucrative business for civilian lawyers who take advantage of the immense difficulty of securing a conviction for the hundreds of cases each year.

-Sexual assaults in the U.S. military have risen sharply over the past two years, mostly due to a 50% increase in assaults on women in uniform, according to a Pentagon study released on May 2019.
+Sexual assaults in the U.S. military have risen sharply over the past two years, mostly due to a 50% increase in assaults on women in uniform, according to a Pentagon study released in May 2019.
 The Military Sexual Assault Division's annual report estimates that there were 20,500 "unwanted sexual contacts" with her in fiscal 2018, based on surveys of men and women in the Army, Navy, Air Force, and Marines.
 This is a 38% increase from the last survey in 2016.

+In 2021, 8% of female military personnel experienced unwanted sexual contact.
+This was the highest percentage since the DoD began this data collection in 2004.
+Of an estimated 35,900 total sexual assaults, only 7,260 were reported.
+The reporting rate was 20%, which had fallen from 30% in 2018.
+Only 42% of cases resulted in court-martial proceedings.
+The confidence of female personnel in being treated "with dignity and respect" by their chain of command after reporting an assault was 39%, a decrease from 66% in 2018.